Saccor/webb23-cms-boilerplate/README.md

 - Header has media queries for different screen sizes
 - Footer uses CSS grid with responsive breakpoints
+- Components use responsive typography and spacing
+- Full-width elements like Banner use special techniques to span viewport width
-- ShopListPage uses responsive grid for product listings
+- Hero3 uses responsive grid layout with specific breakpoints for product images
-- The main layout uses flexbox for a sticky footer

 ## Development Best Practices